Interesting places in North Holland

 Our trip to North Holland's interesting places gave us an insight into the life of Holland then and now.

-Three attractive villages worth a visit.
-For overnight we recommend this Hotels in the north of Holland.
+Three villages worth visiting.
+We also recommend these for overnight stays Hotels in the north of Holland.

 KLM and other airlines fly to Amsterdam.
-Do you have more time?
+Alternatively, you can also take the train to Amsterdam.
+(Timetable and booking*) Do you have more time?
 Then we recommend one Road trip through the Hanseatic cities in Holland.

 Excursions from Amsterdam to Edam, Volendam and Monnickendam